Rohan-Khengyung/JobPortalApp/README.md

 # Job Portal Web Application

-The Job Portal Web Application is a dynamic online platform built using ASP.NET MVC, designed to connect job seekers and employers.
-It streamlines the job search and recruitment process, providing a feature-rich environment for both job seekers and employers to interact, post job vacancies, apply for jobs, and manage their profiles.
+This Job Portal is a dynamic online platform developed with ASP.NET MVC, serving as a central hub for job seekers and employers.
+It is designed to make the job search and hiring process more efficient and effective for both parties.

 ## Key Features